dstmodders/docker-terraria-server/README.md

 ### TShock

 > [!IMPORTANT]
-> By default, the [TShock] server stores worlds in the home directory:
+> By default, the [TShock] server stores worlds in
 > `/home/tshock/.local/share/Terraria/Worlds/`.
 The [TShock] server
 > configurations are stored in `/opt/tshock/tshock/`.
-In the future, we are
+We have changed the
-> planning to change the default paths to simplify the mounting process, just
+> default paths to point to `/data/` instead to simplify the mounting process.
-> like we did with the official one.

 - [Docker Run (tshock)](#docker-run-tshock)
 - [Docker Compose (tshock)](#docker-compose-tshock)